 All keywords related to the scientific interpretation are in the ROSETTA namespace, e.g. RATIONALE_DESC is called ROSETTA:RATIONALE_DESC in the image header.
-All these keywords are supplied only for images taken after hibernation exit on 2014-01-17, before arrival at the comet.
+All these keywords are supplied only for images taken after hibernation exit on 2014-01-17.

 3.1.1 Keyword: RATIONALE_DESC